The East Nisbet Conventicle.

 country.
 After relating what means

-to shield from
+were adopted to shield from

 interruption and alarm those whose